Ahmadzadeh920/Advanced-Chat-project/README.md

 - ClassBasedViews in RestFramework (views,generic,viewset)
 - Api Documentation with swagger and redoc
 - Authentication API (JWT)
+- Websocket consumer
+- Create Template and send request to API via Ajax
+- Postgresql as database management system
 - Reformat and Lint (flake8,black)
-- Django TestCase and PyTest
-- Django CI with github actions
 - Populate Database with Faker and Django Commands
 - Cores Headers
-- Load Testing with Locust
-- Background process with celery and redis
+- Background process with  redis
 - Cacheing with redis
-- Get ready for deploy (gunicorn/nginx)

 # Features